bhopals/ESLNotes/APRIL-2022.md

 - Some people live a lifetime in a minute
 - hysterical
 - eternally grateful
-- You have a one-track mind
 - describes an issue
 - stop fencing with me
 - you are exhausting my patience

-Write a short paragraph - SCENT OF A WOMAN
+Write a short paragraph -
+Why the name - SCENT OF A WOMAN